 Improve Sustainability with LED

-LED luminaires also last much longer, meaning they don’t need to be replaced as often.
-When they do, their components can often be recycled.
+LED luminaires also last much longer than metal halide and fluorescent lamps, meaning they don’t need to be replaced as often.
+As with most electronic equipment, components of our LED luminaires can often be recycled once they reach their end of life.

 Thanks to sophisticated optical systems, LED luminaires also offer far greater control of light diffusion than outdated lighting technologies.